crossplane/crossplane/design/one-pager-merge-jets-proposal.md

 common theme of all these TF providers is that the users have a linear choice to make; it's either a single provider or they know which provider is going to be maintained in the foreseeable future.
-In our case, we have separate Jet and classic providers, but it's hard to convince people that Terrajet is a temporary solution but also Jet providers will be maintained long enough to outlive the project they are currently building, hence the confusion.
+In our case, we have separate Jet and classic providers, but it's hard to convince people that standalone Jet providers will be maintained long enough to outlive the project they are currently building, hence the confusion.

 For Pulumi, the story is a bit different.
 They had started with providers generated from TF equivalents, a similar approach to Terrajet.
 But then they [bootstrapped][pulumi-blog] new providers that use cloud vendor tooling directly, without Terraform.
 At all points, their users had a clear idea of what's next and the choice is usually clear enough.
-In our case, we started with cloud vendor tooling and then introduced the temporary solution and that make people hesitant to choose either.
+In our case, we started with cloud vendor tooling and then introduced the TF solution and that make people hesitant to choose either.

 Even though there are similarities, our trajectory of starting with cloud vendor tooling and introducing a provider with more coverage using a middle-layer, i.e.